 Alongside working with adults I also offer help and support to young people from the age of 11 years.
 Young people face enormous pressures in this fast-paced modern world - it can often feel full of rules but with unclear boundaries.
 Being given the chance to be supported by someone who is not connected to home, school or university can be both beneficial and empowering and can remove a lot of pressure.

 I often work creatively, especially with young people, and offer a range of tools for this work, including; crafts, pens, props, games and sand-tray.

 I am very happy to and encourage taking our sessions into the great outdoors.
-Confined spaces can be difficult for some and living on the South Downs offers a huge space for expression, nature, mindfulness and calm reflection.
+Confined spaces can be difficult for some and living in this beautiful area offers a huge space for expression, nature, mindfulness and calm reflection.